Motorcycle Tour of Tuscany and Central Italy day by day info

 On Day 5 our ride takes us on the SS1 Via Aurelia over one of the best roads in Italy, Passo del Bracco between La Spezia and Sestri Levante.
 We then enjoy lunch in Monterosso al Mare and return to Lerici riding the high coastal road above the villages of the Cinque Terre.
 Amazing views and more great riding.
 For anyone not wishing to ride there are ferries that connect all the Cinque Terre with Lerici.
 The view of the coast from the sea is also fantastic.

-With a 3 night stop in Florence on Day 8 you really can take a day off riding and spend your time visiting Florence.
+Day 8 you can take a day off riding and spend your time visiting Florence.
 In alternative we’ll take you on a fun ride across the Chianti Classico region.
 Rolling hills and vineyards make for a special day.
 We do return to base early so that riders can also spend some time in Florence.

 On Day 9 we’re aiming for Cortona.
 As usual we take the long way round.
 We head north to the Mugello area, yes, near the circuit, and then experience one of the most famous motorcycle passes in Central Italy, il Passo del Muraglione.
 An amazing ride to the top links Tuscany to Romagna.
 We then reach the hilltop town of Cortona with amazing views over lake Trasimeno.